 Written by Anna Coakes

-Thank you to Kieran Forsyth, trainee solicitor in our Private Client department, for his help in preparing this article.
+Thank you to Eleanor Bing, trainee solicitor in our Family and Private Client department, for her help in preparing this article.

 Contact the Author

 I qualified with a BA/LLB University of Newcastle (NSW), College of Law – Diploma of Legal Practice in Sydney (NSW), before being admitted as a solicitor to the Law Society of England and Wales in 2006.
 I have 15 years post qualification experience and my practice areas include Probate and Administration of Estates, Wills, Inheritance Tax and Trusts.
 I currently spend 40% of my time working for uncontested probate.
 I am Member of STEP, a Solicitor of the Supreme Court of NSW and a Solicitor in England and Wales.
 Outside of work you can find me cycling, or on muddy dog walks in the country.